gemini-oss/starfleet/README.md

 # Starfleet

-## 🚧🏗️👷⚠️Special Note: This project is under heavy development
+## Documentation
+There is a lot of documentation on our very fancy docs site here: [https://gemini-oss.github.io/starfleet](https://gemini-oss.github.io/starfleet)

 ## What is it?
 This is a whole AWS infrastructure automation tool that is able to run Lambda functions with AWS account specific workloads.